The Narrative: 2012–2016: B-Sides and Seasides and Golden Silence

-On February 15, 2014, it was announced the lead single from Golden Silence, titled "Chasing a Feeling" released online on June 3, 2014.
-The accompanying music video was premiered on July 28, 2014 on Idolator.
+On February 15, 2014, it was announced that the lead single from Golden Silence, titled "Chasing a Feeling", would be released online on June 3, 2014.
+The accompanying music video was premiered on July 28, 2014, on Idolator.
 On January 12, 2016, The Narrative released the promotional single titled "Moving Out" through digital download.
 Following, "Toe the Line" also as promotional single, was released on January 27, 2016.
 On October 28, 2016, The Narrative premiered its last single "California Sun", announcing the album release date.
-Golden Silence was released on 2 December 2016 independently by the band through digital download.
+Golden Silence was released on December 2, 2016, independently by the band through digital download.

-2021—present: Folk Singles
+2021–present: Folk singles and New Anxieties EP

-On February 3, 2021, after 5 years into yatus The Narrative announced via Twitter upcoming releases of new songs through the year.
+On February 3, 2021, after five years on hiatus, the Narrative announced via Twitter the upcoming releases of new songs through the year.
 On May 20, the band announced their first song since the release of Golden Silence, titled "Monoliths".
 The song was released through digital download and stream on July 14, 2021.
 Gabriel stated about the song as being "a reflection on the state of humanity and our lack of respect for our planet and fragile existence."
 The process of writing the song started in around 2017, according to Gabriel, after moving to Nashville.
 The band finished the song in 2021, recording the song separated due to Covid-19, said Zeldin.
 The song was produced by Bryan Russell and recorded at Red Wire Records.
-With the production teased through social media over 2021, the band released on October 14, 2022 the song "Little Boys Break Hearts".
+With the production teased through social media over 2021, the band released on October 14, 2022, the song "Little Boys Break Hearts".
 The acoustic song was inspired by Zeldin's sister's past relationship story.

+On August 25, 2023, the Narrative released their song "New Anxieties", part of a four-song EP with the same name, expected in 2024, on which the band started working shortly after the 2022 releases.

 Style and influences

-The Narrative are most often described as Indie Pop, Pop Rock, featuring combined male-female vocals.
-The Narrative has expressed appreciation for Death Cab For Cutie, Brand New, The Academy Is..., Counting Crows, Destry as the indie/folk of Bon Iver.
+The Narrative are most often described as indie pop and pop rock, featuring combined male-female vocals.
+The Narrative has expressed appreciation for Death Cab for Cutie, Brand New, the Academy Is..., Counting Crows, Destry as the indie/folk of Bon Iver.
 Suzie have influences of ska, punk and emo and Jesse, the sound of hip-hop and 1960s rock.
-On their first EP release, the band used of samples from Death Cab For Cutie's "Company Calls" on their song "The Moment That It Stops".
-For their second album release, the band explore the synthpop and the contemporary pop music, utilizing mixing synthesizers, ambient elements, and orchestral instruments.
+On their first EP release, the band used samples from Death Cab for Cutie's "Company Calls" on their song "The Moment That It Stops".
+For their second album release, the band explored the synthpop and the contemporary pop music, utilizing mixing synthesizers, ambient elements, and orchestral instruments.
 The Narrative's last release explores the folk and world music.